a review by Rich Horton

 You can probably guess the connection between Damaya, Syenite, and Essun, though it took me a while.
 Damaya's thread serves to introduce us to the place of orogenes in this society.
 Syenite's is perhaps the most significant -- on her journey she encounters a couple of illuminating items -- the "node controllers", orogenes who maintain seismic calm across the continent; and also obelisks -- apparently created by "deadcivs", and seemingly sources of tremendous power.
 Most significantly, she finds the harbor she is supposed to clear actually blocked by an obelisk, and her efforts to move it have profound effects -- and end up with her and Alabaster on the run.

 Everything knits together very well.
-It can't be said that the plot is wholly resolved -- this is a trilogy, after all -- but it does come to a reasonably conclusion, complete with slingshot to the next volume.
+It can't be said that the plot is wholly resolved -- this is a trilogy, after all -- but it does come to a reasonable conclusion, complete with slingshot to the next volume.
 It's powerful stuff -- a society that at first glance seems fairly prosperous and just, if not perfect, is revealed as terribly broken, bitterly unjust in almost every detail.
 The main characters -- none of them really likable -- are broken, and do terrible things, but seem horribly justified most of the time.
 It's urgently readable, continually fascinating, and quite powerful by the end.
 A real triumph.